On Jan. 18, 2017, Germany put forth a so-called Marshall Plan with Africa, and I would like to provide my thoughts on the matter.

 But I would love to hear from Africans and from African economists.
 Do you think a European Marshall Plan to or with Africa is a good idea?
 Please explain why.

-PS: I am will aware that the last time Germany showed an interest for Africa was the Berlin Conference of 1885.
-Let’s give Germany the benefit of the doubt.
+PS: I am well aware that the last time Germany showed an interest for Africa was the Berlin Conference of 1885.
+That shall not be used against them.